 - Pharmaco-epidemiologic and drug safety studies in infants

-- In-hospital and neuro-developmental outcomes of premature and critically ill infants (BRAIN program)
+- In-hospital and neurodevelopmental outcomes of premature and critically ill infants

 Neonatal Global Health

 Overview: Neonatal global health has been an area of interest within the UW Division of Neonatology for over a decade.
-With close alignment, and collaboration, with the University of Washington School of Public Healthand the Department of Global Health, neonatal fellows can participate in meaningful scholarly activity in Neonatal Global Health, and forged viable career paths in this burgeoning area.
-Recent alignment of Division Faculty with PATH, an international, nonprofit global health organization based in Seattle, with 1200+ employees in more than 30 offices around the world, allows new opportunities for neonatal fellows.
+With close alignment and collaboration with the University of Washington School of Public Health and the Department of Global Health neonatal fellows can participate in meaningful scholarly activity in Neonatal Global Health, and forge viable career paths in this burgeoning area.
+Alignment of Division Faculty with PATH, an international, nonprofit global health organization based in Seattle, and the Bill and Melinda Gates Foundation allows for further potential opportunities for neonatal fellows.
 The division has recently developed a career development and mentoring group entitled ALIGN: Advancing Learning and Innovation in Global Newborn Health, which provides novel ideas and guidance on projects focused on improving neonatal care in low-resourced settings globally.

 - Neonatal respiratory care in low resource areas